Editor's Note — May 11, 2026

 Healthcare teams need a programmatic approach: inventory, audit, remediation, monitoring, governance, and training.

-In May 2024, the HHS Office for Civil Rights (OCR) issued a final rule, Discrimination based on Disability in Health and Human Service Programs or Activities, updating its Section 504 regulations for the first time in nearly 50 years.
+On May 9, 2024, the HHS Office for Civil Rights (OCR) issued a final rule, Nondiscrimination on the Basis of Disability in Programs or Activities Receiving Federal Financial Assistance, updating its Section 504 regulations for the first time in nearly 50 years.

 Section 504 prohibits discrimination based on disability in programs and activities that receive federal financial assistance from HHS.
 The final rule makes it explicit that discrimination includes barriers in web content and mobile apps that prevent people with disabilities from accessing services.